What makes the Eastfjords coast distinct?

 One reason the Eastfjords feels distinctive is how quickly the road can tighten from open coast into a village like Seyðisfjörður.

-EgilsstaðirYou need a practical base, services, or a gateway to nearby lake, forest, and waterfall stops.It feels more like an inland hub than a classic fjord village.
+EgilsstaðirServices and access to nearby lake, forest, and waterfall places.An inland hub and gateway, not a classic fjord village.

 The Eastfjords becomes more convincing when you stop treating those places as interchangeable.
 Once you pick one main anchor, nearby additions such as Berufjörður, Hengifoss, or Stórurð can shape the day without turning it into a rushed scatterplot.